East Peoria, Illinois: Festival of Lights

 Beginning after Thanksgiving and ending in the first week of January, the city holds a Christmas light event known as the Festival of Lights.
 Started in 1984, it was initially a Parade of Lights, in which floats decorated in Christmas lights were driven through town.
 In 1986, the pencil-steel E.P.
 Noel Riverboat debuted.
 It appeared to be very popular with the city, so each float ever since has been made with pencil steel.
 As lighting effects improved over the years, animated features have been added to the floats.

 In 1993, the Winter Wonderland drive-through was constructed.
-All of the floats and displays stay here for the duration of the festival, and receive about 25,000 visitors annually.
+All of the floats and displays stay here for the duration of the festival and receive about 25,000 visitors annually.

 From 1984 to 2013, The Festival Wreath was a Ferris wheel with fluorescent light tubes attached to its frame.
 In 2014, a new Festival Wreath replaced it with a welded frame, 80 tube-shaped lights, 1,000 lightbulbs, and rope lights.
 It sits on top of Fon du Lac Drive, overlooking the city.

 The symbol for the Festival of Lights is a little wooden toy soldier named FOLEPI (pronounced FO-LEE-PEE), which stands for Festival of Lights, East Peoria, Illinois.

-In 2020, the Festival of Lights was named Heavyweights Champion on ABC TV’s The Great Christmas Light Fight.
+In 2020, the Festival of Lights was named Heavyweights Champion on ABC TV's The Great Christmas Light Fight.

+Parks and recreation

+East Peoria Park District has over 1,600 acre.
+Carl Spindler Marina Campground overlooks the Illinois River.
+Fon du Lac Farm Park, Splashdown Water Park, and Recreational Courts and Skate Park are other recreational areas.
+In 2018, Splashdown was torn down leaving East Peoria without a pool.

+East Peoria has two golf courses: Fon du Lac Golf Course and Quail Meadows.